hamidhabibi1/hh/_pages/teaching.md

 ## Course Description

-This is the main upper-division course in Causal Inference.
+This is the main upper-division course in Applied Microeconomics.
 In this course, students develop the art of empirical analysis where they use real economic data in an interactive way.
 I taught experimental and quasi-experimental methods, including Randomized Control Trials, Instrumental Variables, Propensity Score Matching, Difference-in-Differences, and Regression Discontinuity design.
 In addition, I provided extensive training for the students in writing codes and translating their results into 2 full-length academic manuscripts.

 ## Quarters Taught